-Employers will provide payment for completion of the CNA training, and continued work at employer location.
+If selected to participate in the CNA Pathways Program, employers will reimburse employees for the cost of the training.
 Employees must work at least 90 days for this cost to be covered.
 If a student is terminated or leaves their employment they will be required to pay for their training.

 Contact your HR representative at your worksite for specific employee benefits.